Tennis star Ons Jabeur is joining the North Carolina Courage as a minority owner, the club announced Friday.

-In doing so, Stafford joins a long list of athletes who have invested in NWSL clubs, including Patrick Mahomes, Serena Williams, Naomi Osaka and Sue Bird.
+In doing so, Jabeur joins a long list of athletes who have invested in NWSL clubs, including Naomi Osaka, Patrick Mahomes, Serena Williams and Sue Bird.

 These stars are putting their money into a booming league.
 The 2022 NWSL final drew 915,000 viewers, a 71% increase from the 2021 final.
 And franchise valuations have skyrocketed: The Washington Spirit sold for $35 million in February; Gotham FC were valued at $40 million in August; and the Portland Thorns were valued at $60 million ahead of their upcoming sale.

-Just Women’s Sports highlights some of the NWSL’s top athlete investors ahead of the 2023 season.
+Just Women’s Sports highlights some of the NWSL’s top athlete investors during the 2023 season.

-The Los Angeles-based club features a long roster of investors, including Stafford, his wife Kelly and their daughters.
+The Los Angeles-based club features a long roster of investors, including NFL quarterback Matthew Stafford, his wife Kelly and their daughters.

 “We fell in love with attending an Angel City game last season and wanted our daughters to experience something so important and powerful first-hand,” Matthew and Kelly Stafford said in a news release.